nazneenahmed11/student-performance-predictor/README.md

 # Student Performance Predictor

-Predicts whether a student will **pass or fail** based on exam scores and background features using Logistic Regression and Random Forest.
+Predicts whether a student will pass or fail based on their math, reading, and writing scores, using Logistic Regression and RandomForest, with a Streamlit web app for interaction.

 ## Overview
 - Built a machine learning pipeline on the Kaggle *Students Performance in Exams* dataset.